Ginsu: Company ownership

 In 2013, Consumer Reports reviewed the Ginsu Chikara knife set in their comparison of fifty knife sets and rated it as their "Best Buy."

 In 2022 Ginsu expanded beyond knives and launched a Kamado grill in a partnership with MyDIY Center.

+In 2023, Ginsu knives were still manufactured and sold by Douglas Quikut and the Quikut brand is sometimes used as well.
+The company also manufactures ReadiVac and American Angler brands.